Informational widgets

 - iOS

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Altitude: current location |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Altitude: current location |

-iOS: Menu β Configure screen β Widgets β Left panel/Right panel β Altitude: current location | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Altitude: current location | |

 By tapping | No changes |